 How to Calculate Your Property Tax: A Step-by-Step Guide

 Understanding how your property tax bill is calculated can help you plan your budget, challenge an incorrect assessment, and make smarter decisions when buying a home.
-While the specifics vary by state and county, the underlying formula is straightforward once you understand the key components.
+The underlying formula is straightforward once you know the key components.

-- Nominal (or millage) rate: This is the rate set by your local taxing authorities, often expressed in mills (one mill equals one-tenth of a cent, or $1 per $1,000 of assessed value).
-Your county, school district, municipality, and special districts each set their own millage rates, and they are added together to determine your total nominal rate.
+• Nominal (millage) rate: Set by your local taxing authorities, expressed in mills ($1 per $1,000 of assessed value).
+Your county, school district, municipality, and special districts each set their own rate — they add together to form your total nominal rate.

-- Effective tax rate: This is the actual percentage of your home's market value that you pay in taxes.
-It accounts for differences in how states assess property (some at full value, others at a fraction).
-The effective rate is the best metric for comparing tax burdens across different locations.
+• Effective tax rate: The actual percentage of your home's market value that you pay.
+This accounts for assessment ratio differences and is the best metric for comparing locations.

 Step-by-Step Property Tax Calculation